lee-dohm/ergodox-firmware/README.md

 # Lee's Custom Ergodox Firmware

-This is the firmware that I've generated for my new [Infinity Ergodox][ergodox] keyboard.
+This is the firmware that I've generated for my [Infinity Ergodox][ergodox] keyboard.

 ## Requirements